 The above show that our system is indeed capable of achieving high performance and scales very well, both with regard to the number of nodes and the number of rules.
-Nevertheless, to further investigate how our system would perform beyond this, it is critical to examine the load-balancing properties of our algorithm, a major scalability barrier in parallel applications in this domain [9].
-Figure 3 shows the load balance between different map tasks during the second pass for 16 nodes on 8 rules.
+Nevertheless, to further investigate how our system would perform beyond this, it is critical to examine the load-balancing properties of our algorithm, a major scalability barrier in parallel applications in this domain [14].
+Figure 3 show the load balance between different tasks for 16 nodes on 8 rules.
 In principle, an application performs badly when a single task dominates the runtime, since all other tasks would need to wait for it to finish.
 In our experiments, it is obvious that no such task exists.
-As described above, during the second pass we filter out literals at Map, which results in a minor work load imbalance (see Figure 3).
-Finally, our findings show that for highly skewed datasets, the partial elimination of identical knowledge (see Section 3.3), which is often referred to as duplicate elimination, retains the parallelization of our approach for Reduce as well.